daniiflexx/daniiflexx/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on freelancing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in UAM computer engineering and former student in 42 Madrid
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on startups, tech projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with business and law
-- 💬 Ask me about ...
+- 💬 Ask me about anything of the tech world
-- 📫 How to reach me: ...
+- 📫 How to reach me: gmail: danicruzflex@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
 # Daniel Cruz

 ## 👨🏻‍💻 About me
 Hi there!
-I'm Daniel Cruz, a computer engineering student at UAM and an active participant in projects at school 42.
-Passionate about coding and problem-solving, I love turning theoretical knowledge into practical solutions.
-Let's connect and explore the world of technology together! 💻✨
+I'm Daniel Cruz, I'm a computer scientist, software engineer and freelance, passionate about tech and solving problems.

 ## 💼 Featured projects